Naveed89-tech/Newsletter-signup/README.md

 # Frontend Mentor - Newsletter sign-up form with success message solution

-This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor].
+This is a solution to the Newsletter sign-up form with success message challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents